 At the risk of sounding like a cliche, your breath is a wonderful tool, and you always have it with you when you need it.
-If I find it hard to get out of my thoughts, I spend a few minutes focusing on by breathing, as this not only refocuses my mind, it also calms me down.
+If I find it hard to get out of my thoughts, I spend a few minutes focusing on my breathing, as this not only refocuses my mind it also calms me down.

 Take five minutes and just notice your breath.

-Don’t change it, just notice in, out, in, out.
-Your mind will wander (possibly back to your worries) and that’s okay, just bring your mind back to in, out, in, out.
+Don’t change it; notice in, out, in, out.
+Your mind will wander (possibly back to your worries), and that’s okay; bring your mind back to in, out, in, out.

 Many people find it difficult to meditate or use guided relaxation when they are anxious.
 Maybe you have tried it and decided that it is no good, does not work for you, or avoid it altogether.

 Meditation makes me focus more on my body and makes me feel worse.

 Meditation will make you more aware of your body; this is true, as you will focus your attention on your body.

 Does it make you feel worse, or more aware of what you are feeling in your body?

 Being aware of what you are feeling in your body may temporarily heighten what you are feeling, depending on how you are focusing your attention.